API Reference¶

 - Use in development mode for immediate icon updates

-- Place before closing </body>
+- Place before closing </body> tag for best performance

 - Not needed in production when sprites are served as static files